 Be sure to keep vegetation cut back two to three feet from the unit.
-If you have invasive plants nearby, the greenery can invade and clog the unit.
-In addition, leaves, twigs and other debris can get trapped inside, impeding its airflow and creating friction.
+Invasive plants nearby easily invade and clog it.
+In addition, leaves, twigs and other debris can get trapped inside after storms or over the season.
+All of this impedes its airflow and creates friction.

-Whether repairing or replacing air conditioning systems, our NATE-certified and fully insured technicians are happy to explain every step of his or her process and answer all of your questions.
-We want you to feel comfortable using and maintaining your ductless air conditioning system, as well as comfortable in your home!
+Whether repairing or replacing air conditioning systems, our NATE-certified and fully insured technicians are happy to explain every step of his or her process.
+An HVAC tune up is a great time to get answers to all of your questions.
+We want you to feel comfortable using and maintaining your air conditioning system, as well as feeling comfortable in your home!

-If your AC compressor or any HVAC component appears to be struggling, call Ray and Son today for all your maintenance, repair and replacement needs in and around southern Georgia and northern Florida.
-For more than 50 years Ray and Son has been “Where Service is our Business and Quality is a Way of Life!”
+Our team serves communities in and around southern Georgia and northern Florida, such as Nashville, Valdosta, Lakeland, Douglas, and Lennox.
+For more than 50 years Ray & Son has been “Where Service is our Business and Quality is a Way of Life!”